kristianmandrup/artifactor/Readme.md

 `Component.findOneAndUpdate(query, update, {'upsert': true}).exec().then(onSuccess, onError);`

-## IO
+## File IO adapter

-Currently the IO adapter is designed to use `/artefacts/io` to respond with canned responses from `.json` files which can all found in the `/responses` folder.
+Currently the File IO adapter is designed to use `/adapters/file` to respond with canned responses from `.json` files which can all found in the `/responses` folder.

 The next step is to use a JSON database (Mongo DB via [Mongoose](http://mongoosejs.com/docs/)) or Couch DB.
 Each of these DBs are simple, easy to use and scalable.

 Later on we might perhaps use [KeystoneJS](http://keystonejs.com/) - which uses Mongoose under the covers...

 Note that one of the benefits of using Couch DB, is that we can then automatically sync with the client via Pouch DB